miharahiro/ansible-molecule-for-existing-routers/README.rst

 Requirements
 ================

-* The following software are ready on the ansible host.
+- The following software are ready on the ansible host.

-- ansible
+-- ansible
-- paramiko
+-- paramiko
-- molecule
+-- molecule

-* Name resolution of routers
+- Name resolution of routers

 ::